btcpayserver/btcpayserver-php-client/docs/testing.md

 >
 > A timing issue will occasionally occur saying: "Notice: Undefined
 > variable: response in tests/integrations/bootstrap/FeatureContext.php
-> line 368" and there will be a message from BitPay saying: "This
+> line 368" and there will be a message from BTCPayServer saying: "This
 > endpoint does not support the public facade" This is likely a timing
 > issue and the tests will likely pass when run again.